Kuroki1931/pseudo_network/README.md

 We change some ramdom tap points to source points.
 We will get the network info between tap points and source points.

 ### target district
-We create target district because road information is big to use directoly.
+We create target district because road information is  to use directoly.

 ## run excute.py or excute.ipynb